Alfredo Bonanno

-Alfredo Maria Bonanno (born 1937 in Catania, Italy) is a main theorist of contemporary insurrectionary anarchism A long-time anarchist, he has been imprisoned multiple times.
-Bonanno is an editor of Anarchismo Editions and many other publications, only some of which have been translated into English.
-He has been involved in the anarchist movement for over four decades.
+Alfredo Maria Bonanno (4 March 1937 – 6 December 2023) was an Italian anarchist, recognized as a prominent theorist and proponent of contemporary insurrectionary anarchism.
+A long-time anarchist, he was imprisoned multiple times.
+Bonanno was an editor of Anarchismo Editions, among many other publications, only some of which have been translated into English.
+He was involved in the anarchist movement for over four decades.
+Bonanno died on 6 December 2023, at the age of 86.